Alternative approach to thermodynamic phase transitions: Phase transition in higher dimensional Reissner-Nordstr o m AdS Black hole

-It is evident that obtained relation for the pressure (\ref{Pnew}) is different from the usual equation of state (\ref{PP}).
-In order to obtain the maximum of this relation, we use the mathematical nature of extremum points
+It is evident that the relation for pressure Eq. (\ref{Pnew}) is different from the usual equation of state Eq. (\ref{PP}).
+In order to obtain the maximum of this relation, we use the mathematical nature of the extremum

 with the following solution for the new critical (NC) horizon radius, $ r_{_{NC}}$